Clement-GRD/unisolar/readme.md

 The main goal of this project will be to forecast energy production based on previous production and weather data with a horizon of 24 hours.

 ## Structure
+- `unisolar_eda.ipynb` is the main EDA notebook for the project.
-- `unisolar-project.ipynb` is the main notebook for the project.
+- `unisolar_model.ipynb` is the main modeling notebook for the project.
 - `unisolar_utils.py` contains the main functions used in the notebooks.
 - `preprocessed_data.csv` contains a subset of preprocessed data (from `unisolar-project.ipynb`) for modeling.